uoftgasa/uoftgasa.github.io/markdown/index.md

 - AST222H - Galaxies and Cosmology (Winter)
 	- The continuation of AST221H, this course involves very similar duties.
 - AST251H- Life on Other Worlds (Winter)
-	- Another course for non-science students, this one focusses more on exoplanet detection and p
+	- Another course for non-science students, this one focuses on exoplanet detection and potentials for life elsewhere in the Galaxy.
+This course accepts 400 students, and has [] TAs, whose duties are primarily marking
 - AST325H/AST326Y - Practical Astronomy (Fall/Full Year)
 	- This is the undergraduate degree lab course.
 Students not pursuing a specialist in astronomy may take only the first half of the course by enrolling in AST325, but they share lectures and lab time with AST326 students, who continue the course into the winter semester.
 Total enrolment is around 80 students, with a total of 5 TAs.
 Since this course includes a lab component, TAs offer help sessions in the lab in addition to assisting assignment development and marking completed labs.
 -